Bais Yaakov: Educational approach

 The educational policies of most Bais Yaakov schools worldwide is generally that of Haredi Judaism and the Agudath Israel movement.
 In accordance with the differences between the Israeli and Diaspora Haredi communities, there are slight variations in outlook and philosophy between Israeli, American, and European Bais Yaakov schools.
 Israeli Bais Yaakov schools tend to de-emphasize the secular content of the curriculum, whereas in North America and Europe, the girls frequently receive a more diverse secular education.
 Large cities may have several Bais Yaakov schools, each with small variations in philosophy, typically over the importance placed on secular studies and/or accommodations made to secular values.

 Students are required to uphold a dress code or wear uniforms which conform to the rules of tznius (modesty).
 Uniforms differ from school to school, but typically consist of a long pleated skirt, oxford shirt, and sweater or sweatshirt.

-The schools' primary purpose is to prepare students to be contributors to family and community, as good Jews, wives, professionals, and mothers.
+The school's primary purpose is to prepare students to be contributors to family and community, as good Jews, wives, professionals, and mothers.

 Secular studies sometimes reflect government proficiency requirements in such subjects as math, science, literature, and history in their respective countries.
 But extracurricular activities have, since the movement's earliest days, reflected a careful willingness to adopt and adapt secular practices that could enhance the educational experience, e.g., community theater, albeit tailored to Haredi values and mores.